17.05 — 20.06.2007One Man ShowEvgeny Chubarov

 ‘Immerse yourself within your Self, and then you’ll understand what a personal way of life is.
 Free your body and soul.
 Become artist in the most simple and natural way.’ — Evgeny Chubarov

-A painter, sculptor, and enigmatic abstract artist, Evgeny Chubarov translates his emotions, moods and intellectual insights to a new unprecedented visual language.
-This inspiration led him in creating a visual iconography that thoroughly depicts both a contemporary world and the spiritual traditions of medieval art.
+A painter, sculptor, and an enigmatic artist, Chubarov translates his emotions, moods, and intellectual insights to a new ultimate visual language.
+Pushing beyond conventional boundaries, Chubarov creates his unique iconography that seamlessly merges the elements of contemporary world with the rich tapestry of spiritual art traditions.